jordanliuhao/dipgen/README.md

 - `storyboardInstantiatable` -- Marks class to implement `StoryboardInstantiatable` protocol.
 Container that contains definition for this class will be added to UI containers.

+PLEASE MAKE SURE init() method is EXPLICITLY defined in the class.
+Or the container is not generated.

 See test project for another example of using annotations.

 <details>